whsair/Wearable-Multimodal-Optical-and-Acoustic-Sensing-of-Physiological-Parameters-Autoencoder-/README.md

 #### How to check the storage of the pi:
+- type cmd:
-	- cmd: df
+	- df

 #### How to run the trained tensorflow-lite model:

 1. open the command windows

-2. type cmd: cd /home/pi/tflite1 (go to the tflite1 directory)
+2. type cmd:
+	- cd /home/pi/tflite1 (go to the tflite1 directory)

-3. type cmd: source tflite-env/bin/activate (activate python visual-envir)
+3. type cmd:
+	- source tflite-env/bin/activate (activate python visual-envir)

 4. type cmd: jupyter notebook (open jupyter notebook)
 	* demo2.ipynb (short demo to show the final workout)